Home

 The throttle and pitch curves are set up for sport flying in standard mode and 3D in advanced mode.
 I am no 3D pilot so the first thing I did was tame both those curves down.
 The sport curve is good for sport flying and scale flying, but for someone just starting out – it is way too aggressive.

 After several test flights, I came up with and programed in the perfect pitch and throttle curves to tame this agile little machine down into a great trainer.
 I also came up with some very nice dual rate values that further improve the trainer like settings.
-With the tamed down settings, the 1800 mAh battery was giving flight times of just over 11 minutes with scale type flying and going down to 3.2 volts per cell.
+With the tamed down settings, the 1800 mAh battery was giving flight times of just over 11 minutes with scale type flying.
 This was the first big surprise seeing that the instructions indicate a 4-5 min flight time – obviously this is given on the 3D settings at full power.

 Now that I had the perfect training set up, I thought I should see how the Blade 400 dealt with a set of Johnny’s home built training gear .
-This again was to see if I could recommend the Blade 400 as a superb first RC heli.
+This again was to see if I could recommend the Blade 400 as a very good first collective pitch RC helicopter.

 The 400 became even more stable once the additional weight of the training gear was added.
 I had expected it, but not to this extent.
 With the training gear on, my T&P curves, and dual rate settings I had entered, this little electric was starting to feel as stable and predictable as a much larger electric or nitro bird.